prehensile/cv/cv.md

 In over two decades working in creative technology, I've developed a good nose for emerging technologies and their potential for professionals and the public.

-I have led successful teams both technical and cross-disciplinary — the latter is where my heart is.
+I have led successful teams both technical and cross-disciplinary.
+The latter is where my heart is.
 I've done a lot of design, concepting, and pitching and I am trained in video & audio production.

 I've created websites, games, 3D environments, mobile and desktop apps, interactive stories, art installations, and many prototypes in both software and hardware.
 In one memorable case, I built a giant talking throne for a Christmas event in a Royal Palace.
 I've experimented with digital storytelling, natural language processing, spatial audio, machine learning and made art from edge-cases of speech recognition and computer vision.

 ## Professional skills